ntk1000/vim-hclfmt/README.md

-# Archived project.
-No maintenance.

-This project is not maintained anymore and is archived.
-Feel free to fork and make your own changes if needed.
-For more detail read my blog post: [Taking an indefinite sabbatical from my projects](https://arslan.io/2018/10/09/taking-an-indefinite-sabbatical-from-my-projects/)

-Thanks to everyone for their valuable feedback and contributions.

 # vim-hclfmt

-Vim plugin to format Hashicorp Configuration Language (HCL) files, this format is used by a number of Hashicorp tools, such as Terraform as the language used for configuration.
+Vim plugin to format Hashicorp Configuration Language (HCL) files, using `terraform fmt` itself.

 The plugin by default will format `*.hcl`, `*.tf` and `*.nomad` files on save.
 Under the hood it uses [hclfmt](https://github.com/fatih/hclfmt) to process the